Passengers (2008 film): Box office

 Passengers was released in 125 theaters on October 24, 2008 in United States and Canada and earned $173,544 on the opening weekend.
 The film grossed a total of $5,787,152: $292,437 from domestic location and $5,494,715 from overseas locations.

 Critical response

 The film received generally negative critical reviews.

-Rotten Tomatoes gave the film a 19% approval rating based on 31 reviews, with an average score of 4.05/10.
-By comparison, Metacritic reports a score of 40 out of 100 based on 8 reviews.
+Some critics did appreciate the performances of the lead actors.
+However, the film's pacing and plot were often cited as areas in need of improvement.

+Manohla Dargis of The New York Times was positive, praising the performances of Anne Hathaway and Patrick Wilson, but noting that the film's direction and script were uneven.